-(F) a plan for carrying out provider employee training and safety relating to reclaimed water treatment, distribution, and management; and discharges, or upsets.
+(F) a plan for carrying out provider employee training and safety relating to reclaimed water treatment, distribution, and management; and

-(G) contingency plan for remedy of system failures, unauthorized
+(G) contingency plan for remedy of system failures, unauthorized discharges, or upsets.

-(b) If the provider is not the producer, a description of the origin of the reclaimed water, its quality based upon the parameters contained in the underlying [waste discharge] permit(s) described in §210.2(e) of this title (related to Purpose and Scope), as applicable, and a signed agreement from the producer authorizing the transfer of the reclaimed water to the provider.
+(b) If the provider is not the producer, a description of the origin of the reclaimed water, its quality based upon the parameters contained in the underlying permit(s) described in §210.2(e), as applicable, and a signed agreement from the producer authorizing the transfer of the reclaimed water to the provider.
 If applicable, a reclaimed water provider or user may need to obtain a separate water right authorization from the commission.

 (c) A producer who chooses to use reclaimed water for a beneficial use only within the boundaries of a wastewater treatment facility permitted by the commission, may do so without notification otherwise required by this section.
-In such instances, the producer is still required to comply with all applicable requirements of this chapter pertaining to the reclaimed water use. (d) If effluent is to be used for irrigation within the Edwards Aquifer recharge zone, plans and specifications for the disposal system must be submitted to the executive director for review and approval prior to construction of the facility in accordance with Chapter 313 of this title (relating to Edwards Aquifer).
+In such instances, the producer is still required to comply with all applicable requirements of this chapter pertaining to the reclaimed water use.

+(d) If effluent is to be used for irrigation within the Edwards Aquifer recharge zone, plans and specifications for the disposal system must be submitted to the executive director for review and approval prior to construction of the facility in accordance with Chapter 213 of this title (relating to Edwards Aquifer).